• Skip to primary navigation

 Coffee Jelly topped with a delicious slightly whipped cream is an easy and delightful dessert for the coffee lover in your life.

 Coffee has become a must in my life.
-Every day includes a delicious, full-bodied, pour over, which I drink black…unless I’m treating myself (I enjoy an iced dirty ube latte from Creme Caramel LA from time to time).
+Every day includes a delicious, full-bodied, pour over, which I drink black…unless I’m treating myself!

 Coffee Jelly - Full flavored coffee jelly topped with slightly sweetened whipped cream is an easy dessert to make for any coffee lover. #vintagerecipe